Untitled design (43)

 So you’re pulling together an SEO strategy, either for a client or for your own website, and you’re not quite sure where to start?
 With SEO being an ever-evolving field there are so many different elements that go into a successful strategy and it’s important to remember that not one size fits all.
 When it comes to SEO you really need to tailor a strategy that matches the needs and goals of the website and the framework in which it exists.
 Even more than this, SEO is a team effort, and while having a good SEO agency plays a key role, the in-house team, customer services and even external reviews go a long way in ensuring that you hit those all-important quality rater guidelines.

-In July this year, Google updated its Page Quality Rater Guidelines to give more guidance around what Google’s quality raters are looking for when evaluating a website.
+Google has a Page Quality Rater Guidelines to give guidance around what Google’s quality raters are looking for when evaluating a website.
 Although Google never tells us the factors they most value when ranking a website, this is definitely a great place to start.
 The guidelines can help to identify ways to improve and strengthen how your website is seen, as well as the user experience it provides.
-When taking this into account alongside guidance from recent algorithm updates (September Core Algorithm Update, Helpful Content Update and Product Reviews Update), we can create a solid strategy which keeps the concept of quality content, great user experience and purpose, and a strong website reputation at the core.
+When taking this into account alongside guidance from recent algorithm updates, we can create a solid strategy which keeps the concept of quality content, great user experience and purpose, and a strong website reputation at the core.

 So, if you are looking to pull together an SEO strategy with all of this in mind, here are the top 5 elements that you should look to include, to ensure that your SEO strategy has the best possible chance of performing: